Important Dates & Deadlines

 The Request for Change Form can be used to update your registration account information (the password for this form can be found in your registration confirmation email).
 Specifically, you can use this form to:

 - exchange competitions

 Step 8: Download and rehearse your scripts.

 Contestants who entered the TV/Film Casting Competition and/or the Self-Tape Competition must download pre-selected scripts from CMTC’s website.
-Scripts for Self-tape competitions will be available for download on March 15, 2020, and scripts for TV/Film Casting competition will be available for download on May 1, 2020.
+Scripts for Self-Tape competitions will be available for download on March 15, 2021, and scripts for TV/Film Casting competition will be available for download on April 15, 2021.

 - Cover Competition Photo;